Oil Tank Insurance

-Most home insurance policies DO NOT offer oil tank protection!
+Most home insurance policies do not offer oil tank protection.
 Homeowner’s insurance policies will not cover the costs associated with a leaking heating oil tank when the environmental damage only impacts your property.
-Tank insurance can provide coverage in these cases.
+Separate tank insurance policies can provide coverage in these cases.

-Don’t get stuck with exorbitant clean-up costs!
-The average cost for cleaning up environmental damage from a leaking heating oil tank is $9,000 and can be as high as $100,000 in some cases.
+Don’t get stuck with exorbitant clean-up costs.
+The average cost for cleaning up environmental damage from a leaking heating oil tank is $8,000 and can be as high as $100,000 in some cases.

 How do I buy tank insurance?